ModelOps: Use cases

 One typical use case for ModelOps is in the financial services sector, where hundreds of time-series models are used to focus on strict rules for bias and auditability.
 In these cases, model fairness and robustness are critical, meaning the models have to be fair and accurate, and they have to run reliably.
-ModelOps automates the model life cycle of models in production.
-Such automation includes designing the model life cycle, inclusive of technical, business and compliance KPI's and thresholds, to govern and monitor the model as it runs, monitoring the models for bias and other technical and business anomalies, and updating the model as needed without disrupting the applications.
+ModelOps automates the model lifecycle of models in production.
+Such automation includes designing the model lifecycle, inclusive of technical, business and compliance KPI's and thresholds, to govern and monitor the model as it runs, monitoring the models for bias and other technical and business anomalies, and updating the model as needed without disrupting the applications.
 ModelOps is the dispatcher that keeps all of the trains running on time and on the right track, ensuring risk control, compliance and business performance.